 - FREE Psych PA visits

 APPOINTMENTS: Contact Cynthia Mauzerall (Director of the Health & Wellness Center).

 Contact: IBH Employee Assistance Program (800-395-1616), available 24 hours a day, seven days a week.

 College students are at an age particularly vulnerable for developing mental health disorders.
 Suicide is the second leading cause of death among college students.
 To become informed about the signs and symptoms of depression and other emotional disorders, go to Ulifeline.
 Ulifeline provides a safe, private, user-friendly place for students to learn more about mental health.
 Ulifeline is a confidential and secure web site, free of advertisements and commercials.
-For self-assessment, concern about a friend, a Mental Health Reference Library, health questions and answers, and a drug reference database, go to http://www.ulifeline.org.
+For self-assessment, concern about a friend, a Mental Health Reference Library, health questions and answers, and a drug reference database, Ulifeline is a valuable resource.